 The district provides breakfast and lunch in the cafeteria, located in the MPR or students are welcome to bring their own.
 Second meals may be available for purchase.
-Lunch can be eaten in the MPR and in the courtyard area, while staying within the yellow marked boundaries.
+Details can be found on SRVUSD Nutrition page.
+Lunch can be eaten in the MPR and in the courtyard area, while staying within the teal marked boundaries.
 The boundaries are in place to make sure that classroom activities that are going on during lunch sessions are not disrupted.
 Eating outside the MPR is a privilege.
 With this in mind we must make sure that trash is placed in the trash cans, otherwise this privilege can be taken away.
-The district food service provides free or reduced-price lunches for students whose families qualify.
-Parents who wish to apply for this service should see the school district website and search for Child Nutrition.
-No 3rd Party deliveries are allowed. (i.e. DoorDash, Uber eats etc.)
+No 3rd Party deliveries are allowed.(i.e. DoorDash, Uber eats etc)